astoeckel/phd_thesis/README.md

 HTVwkwbxdBdcc4B
 ```

-Note that the VM has `sshd` enabled, so you can log in via SSH and use `sshfs`/`sftp` to transfer files.
+Note that the VM has `sshd` enabled, so you can log in via SSH and use `sshfs` or `sftp` to transfer files.

-Within the VM, execute the `download_thesis_and_data.sh` to download the experiment data from OSF, this repository from GitHub, and to build the thesis PDF.
+Within the VM, execute the `download_thesis_and_data.sh`.
-Note that this will re-generate all figures.
+This will download the experiment data from OSF, this repository from GitHub, and attempts to build the thesis PDF.
-This process requires some time (about 15-60 minutes depending on your machine) and a copious amount of RAM.
+This will re-generate all figures and requires some time (about 15-60 minutes depending on your machine) and a copious amount of RAM.

 ### 💡 Running the Experiments

-You can also re-generate the experiment data within the VM.
+If you wish to do so, you can also re-run all experiments within the VM.

-All longer-runing experiments are executed within a Docker container and linked to a specific revision of this experiment.
+All longer-runing experiments are executed within a Docker container and linked to a specific revision of this repository.
 The experiments and generated files are listed under `code/Manifest.toml`.

 Executing the experiments requires Linux with Python and a working Docker installation (provided in the VM), as well as a computer with at least 16 CPU cores (32 with hyperthreading) and 128 GB of RAM.